The Luis J. Rodriguez Story--From Troubled Youth to the Poet Laureate of Los Angeles

 Urban Peace Leader

-On top of this, Luis has more than forty years as a gang intervention/prevention leader in Los Angeles and Chicago.
+On top of this, Luis has forty-five years as a gang intervention/prevention leader in Los Angeles and Chicago.
 He has been invited to speak and help in this field throughout the United States and other countries.
-He helped broker peace and/or assisted in already existing efforts with Chicano gangs in the 1970s; Bloods and Crips in South Central L.A. as well as Chicano/Central American gangs in the early 1990s; and spent the 1990s working with gangs, black and brown, in Chicago.
-In El Salvador in in 1993 and 1996 he helped establish the first gang peace between members of the Mara Salvatrucha and 18th Street along with mayors of various cities, non-governmental agencies, police agencies, and faith-based organizations.
+He helped broker peace and/or assisted in already existing efforts with Chicano gangs in the 1970s, including as a participant in the End Barrio Warfare Coalition; Bloods and Crips in South Central L.A. as well as Chicano/Central American gangs in the early 1990s; and spent the 1990s working with gangs, black and brown, in Chicago.
+In El Salvador in 1993 and 1996 he helped establish the first gang peace between members of the Mara Salvatrucha and 18th Street along with mayors of various cities, non-governmental agencies, police agencies, and faith-based organizations.
 In 2012, he took part in the Transnational Advisory Group in Support of the Peace Process in El Salvador to access, advise and assist a gang-led peace truce between MS-13 and 18th Street leaders that had international ramifications.
 In 2013, he also spoke at an Organization of American States gathering in San Salvador on gang intervention and healing.
 In 2013, with the help of John Densmore of the Doors and Alex Sanchez of Homies Unidos, Luis helped get books to libraries in Salvadoran prisons.
 And he has testified as a gang expert witness in close to 70 asylum cases since the late 1990s in federal immigration courts, and also to stop gang enhancements and the railroading of youth in state criminal courts.

-In late 2016, Luis and Trini taught poetry for a month at the Little Roses home for abandoned or orphaned girls and the Holy Family Bilingual School in San Pedro Sula, Honduras.
+In late 2016, Luis and Trini taught poetry for a month at Our Little Roses home for abandoned girls and the Holy Family Bilingual School in San Pedro Sula, Honduras.

 In addition, Luis has also participated with or helped mentor and guide: